-Whilst many general insurers are turning away from the more ‘advanced’ insurance risks, we actively work with specialist underwriters to offer competitive premiums for these advanced risks.
-Covering a wide range of property and personal risks, we’re focused on offering a fully online, instant decision quote system that’s easy and straightforward to complete.
+Whilst many general insurers are turning away from the more ‘advanced’ insurance risks, we actively work with specialist underwriters to offer competitive premiums for these risks.
+Covering a wide range of property and personal risks, we’re focused on offering a fully online, instant decision.
+This is in addition to a quote system that’s easy and straightforward to complete.
 You can be confident you are covered for your individual needs with us.

 You can look through the specialist insurance cover we offer by clicking on the section relevant to you:

 Insurance is based on risk – the risk of the property, the person(s) and outside factors such as location.
 Generally, insurers have set areas of risk they prefer to focus on.
 Most of these areas are standard situations, common building materials, personal circumstances etc. A specialist non-standard insurer will focus on offering cover where other insurers turn it down.

 At CoverBuilder we work with a panel of top UK underwriters.
 They specialise in offering home insurance policies to those who, unfortunately, fall into a non-standard category.
 Our enhanced risk coverage means we can offer you a policy where others might have turned you away.
 We can also offer you a policy without penalising you on price.

 100% online quote feature

 Our website is designed to be able to quote online for over 40+ types of non-standard insurance.
 This avoids the need to call us and go through the details over the phone.
 We ask all the questions we need online to be able to provide you with a price.
 Get your quote now, or read on about the specialist risks we cover below.